African Wall Street

 Reconstruction Window

-Africa and the diaspora now hold stronger founder talent, creator leverage, and global distribution channels.
-The strategic gap is no longer potential — it is coordinated infrastructure.
+Africa and the diaspora now hold stronger founder talent, creator use, and global distribution channels.
+The strategic gap is no longer potential, it is coordinated infrastructure.

 African Wall Street Mandate